Medvekoma has been a fan of many movie and video game franchises ever since he first watched the Star Wars trilogy during his early years.

 If you are like me and you love the enclave, then you can choose president Dick Richardson's last name for your character.
-He was featured in fallout 2 where the enclave still had a prominent presence on the west coast.
+He was featured in Fallout 2 where the enclave still had a prominent presence on the west coast.

 Yet another Mad Max reference, Rictus is Immortan Joe's firstborn son, an eerie antagonist to oppose Max wherever possible.
 Yes, Erectus is also available for those with special desires for character names along with many other more-vulgar sounding nicknames.

-Riddick is a less-known science fiction and action franchise that gave birth to three movies and two video games with the main character having the title as name.
+Riddick is a less-known science fiction and action franchise that gave birth to three movies and two video games with the main character having the title as a name.
 Want Vin Diesel to be your character?
 Choose this name.

 Another critically acclaimed female character, Ellen Ripley was the protagonist of the original Alien series, portrayed Sigourney Weaver.
 She also appeared in video games and novels based on the franchise, and of course, in fan fiction.
-And now, it seems her name also appears as a voiced one for fallout 4.
+And now, it seems her name also appears as a voiced one for Fallout 4.

 I wonder how many people watched Mad Max' newest installment without realizing the awesome name of the title character.
 Yes, Maximilian Rockatansky.
 Now that does sound like a tea-sipping British noble compared to the iron-masked Mad Max beside the war rig.
 Never the less, if you plan on using leather armor and have a solitary dog as a companion, there's no better choice than this name.

 Bertrand Russell was one of the most influential British philosophers.
-Fallout New Vegas already featured a female ghoul bearing this surname, who even quoted the philosopher sometimes.
+Fallout: New Vegas already featured a female ghoul bearing this surname, who even quoted the philosopher sometimes.

 You know nothing.

-With the hype around HBO's Game of Thrones it's no wonder Bethesda included a couple of names related to the series, with one of the main families included.
+With the hype around HBO's Game of Thrones, it's no wonder Bethesda included a couple of names related to the series, with one of the main families included.
 On another note, it could also be a reference to our favorite Tony Stark, or as more people know him, the Iron Man.
 For what's better than having a character named after him clad in power armor nuke the evils of the wasteland?

 No, this probably isn't a reference to the city in Florida.
-And sadly, there are also no Twinkies in the fallout universe for a character bearing Tallahassee's name from Zombieland to gather.
+And sadly, there are also no Twinkies in the Fallout universe for a character bearing Tallahassee's name from Zombieland to gather.
 Just don't forget to grab a cowboy's hat if you do choose this name.
 And be as badass as possible.
 Oh yes, badass is also a possible choice for a name.